Nimonic

-Nimonic is a registered trademark of Special Metals Corporation that refers to a family of nickel-based high-temperature low creep superalloys.
+Nimonic is a family of nickel-based high-temperature low creep superalloys.
 Nimonic alloys typically consist of more than 50% nickel and 20% chromium with additives such as titanium and aluminium.
+The term is a registered trademark of Special Metals Corporation.

 The main use is in gas turbine components and extremely high performance reciprocating internal combustion engines.
 The Nimonic family of alloys was first developed in the 1940s by research teams at the Wiggin Works in Hereford, England, in support of the development of the Whittle jet engine.

 Development

-Working at Inco's Wiggin facility at Birmingham in the United Kingdom, Leonard Bessemer Pfeil is credited with the development of Nimonic alloy 80 in 1941, and used in the Power Jets W.2B.
+Working at Inco-Mond's Wiggin facility at Birmingham in the United Kingdom, Leonard Bessemer Pfeil is credited with the development of Nimonic alloy 80 in 1941, and used in the Power Jets W.2B.
 Four years later, Nimonic alloy 80A followed, an alloy widely used in engine valves today.
 Progressively stronger alloys were subsequently developed: Nimonic alloy 90 (1945), Nimonic alloy 100 (1955), and Nimonic alloys 105 (1960) and 115 (1964 - Prof John Gittus FREng.
 DSc.
 D Tech 1986.).